Fleeting Beauty

 “Preparing for the fight looming over us.”

-The towering figure’s waist twisted as his lips pulled into a harsh line.
-“Is there a problem with me separating myself from the inevitable maelstrom to bathe in the sight of something beautiful?”
+The towering figure turned to Neville, his lips drawing into a harsh line.
+“Is there a problem with my separating myself from the inevitable maelstrom to bathe in the sight of something beautiful?”

-The newcomer rushed forward, grasping the bridge of his nose as he reached out and squeezed Lander with rough fingers.
-“Nobody thinks you have to abandon the things of beauty.”
+The newcomer rushed forward, pinching the bridge of his nose before gripping Lander’s arm with rough fingers.
+“Nobody thinks you have to abandon things of beauty.”

-“Then, before we rush into something terrible, stand here with me and appreciate life’s splendor.”
+“Then, before we rush into something terrible, stand here with me and appreciate this moment.”

 “While I agree,” Neville said as his hand swept across the violet field, “that this is a stunning view.
 You have responsibilities that require your personal attention.”

-Sucking on his lip, Lander tapped Neville’s hand with a loose fist.
-“Amid barbarism brought about from warfare, we must strive to preserve our connections with the beautiful aspects of life, or risk losing everything we hold dear.”
+Sucking his lip, Lander tapped Neville’s hand with a loose fist.
+“In the brutality of warfare, we must preserve our connection to life’s beauty, or we risk losing what we hold dear.”

-“That doesn’t excuse you from stepping away from your duties.”
+“That doesn’t excuse your stepping away from your duties.”

 With a soft sigh, Lander glanced at the ground and kneeled.
-As his knee sunk into the earth, he traced the lavender petals of a flower.
+As his knee sank into the earth, he traced the lavender petals of a flower.
 “I agree.
-Rebuffing another sect of shifters is important.
-However, it is just as critical that we keep ourselves grounded.”
+Driving back another sect of shifters is important.
+Still, it’s critical that we keep ourselves grounded.”

-“Which is why I needed to retreat from those obligations for a few transitory moments to appreciate the joyful aspects of life.”
+“Which is why I stepped away for a few moments to appreciate the joyful parts of life.”

 “Lander, typically, I’d agree with you.”
 Neville squeezed his friend’s shoulder and lifted him off the ground.
 “Unfortunately, these jaunts have been increasing in their frequency and duration.”